 In Year 10 & 11 students attend regular theatre trips.
 Students will also get the opportunity to assist with, act in and direct regular school productions.

 Careers for which this qualification would be useful

-Acting, directing, marketing, public speaking, technical support, creative writing, teaching, law and many more.
+Acting, directing, marketing, public speaking, technical support, creative writing, teaching, law, HR, design, fashion, publishing, historical interpretation and many, many more.